anurag-saran/bpmsontomcat/README.md

   ./startup.sh
 ```

 * Watch the main log for exceptions.
-Not you should look at the top most error in the log, after the server was started.
+Note, you should look at the top most error in the log, after the server was started.

 * After installation is it save to delete the installation and staging directories: